wckyhq/glimpse/README.md

 ## Welcome to Glimpse 🌴
-This is a collection of addiction-cessation resources for your brain and body - both free and paid.
+Glimpse is a collection of addiction-cessation resources that actually work

 - [About this list](/misc/ABOUT.md)
 - [Contributing](/misc/CONTRIBUTE.md)